Canadian Personal Finance Blog

 The Cost of Cheques

-I may have a free chequing account, in that I am not charged for the use of cheques on my bank account (even though I am charged $13.95 a month in service fees, but let’s not quite go there today), however to get cheques to write for this very account, I must pay about $40.
+I may have a free chequing account, in that I am not charged for the use of cheques on my bank account (even though I am charged $13.95 $16.00 a month in service fees, but let’s not quite go there today), however, each cheque costs to write for this very account, I must pay about $40 $81 $110 (for 100).
+(Updating with current costs as of Jan 2023)

-I had a long ranting post about this topic, which I am sure by now will sound very hum drum to my loyal readers, so I decided to draw you a picture (yes I am branching out to MultiMedia), to show you just how silly the process is (yes that is my handwriting):
+I had a long ranting post about cheque costs, which I am sure by now will sound very hum drum to my loyal readers, so I decided to draw you a picture (yes I am branching out to MultiMedia), to show you just how silly the process is (yes that is my handwriting):

 Cheque Ordering Flow Chart